russelljjarvis/ScienceAccessibility/README.md

 ![image](https://user-images.githubusercontent.com/7786645/53226893-d5d43200-3639-11e9-82fc-e848a2964606.png)

 The science writing niche is characterized, by having a mean reading grade level of 18, neutral, to negatively polarized sentiment type and close to almost complete absence of subjectivity.
+Science writing is more resistant to file compression, meaning that information entropy is high, due to concise, coded language.
 These statistical features, give quiete a lot to go on, with regards to using language style to predict the scientific status of a randomly selected web document.
-Science writing is more resistant to file compression.

 ## Developer Overview
 Non-scientific writing typically exceeds genuine scientific writing in two important aspects: in contrast to genuine science, non-science is often expressed with a less complex, and more engaging writing style.
 We believe non-science writing occupies a more accessible niche, that academic science writing should also occupy.